JonPSmith/EfCoreInAction/README.md

 that I develop, and improve, in the book.
 All the code uses Microsoft's, open-source
 [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/index) library for database access.

+## NOTE: Now updated to .NET Core 2.0 release

+I have extensively updated the  Git repo https://github.com/JonPSmith/EfCoreInAction and each branch is now at the new .NET Core 2.0 release level.
+There are lots of changes to the code to match both changes in EF Core 2.0.0 and ASP.NET Core 2.0.0.
+To run the changed Git repo code you need to:
+1. Install .NET Core 2.0 SDK – go to https://www.microsoft.com/net/download/core and select the correct SDK for your system
+2. I recommend updating to Visual Studio 2017 15.3 as that has the new templates for ASP.NET Core 2.0.0.
+(I think my Git repo will work with Visual Studio 2017 15.2, but I haven’t tried it).

+### WARNING.
+If you have already run any of the unit tests prior to the 2.0.0 update you do need to delete all the tests databases, as they are out of date and will throw errors.
+There is a unit test built specifically to do this called `DeleteAllTestDatabasesOk` in the class `Test.UnitCommands.DeleteAllUnitTestDatabases`, which you must run in debug mode.

 # Where's the code!